- 2 Bedrooms

 - Washing Machine

 About this PropertyHILTON HEAD ISLAND.
 Northshore Place is THE spot for visitors who are looking to be in the center of activity in Hilton Head.
-Located next to Coligny Plaza, these deluxe villas are just steps away from some the Island’s best stores and eateries.
+Located next to Coligny Plaza, these deluxe villas are just steps away from some the Island’s premium stores and eateries.
 Northshore Place offers covered parking, a roof-top swimming pool and Jacuzzi, and is only a two-min. walk to the beach.

 The master bedroom has a king bed, flat screen TV and DVD player as well as access to the living room balcony.
 The guest suite has 2 twin beds and a flat screen TV and VCR.
 Both bedrooms have private baths.